 We often dismiss gossips and criticism as casual and harmless activities meant in good humor, but it’s never casual or harmless when it happens to us.
 It’s the negative energy within you that is manifesting and finding expressions.

 We unintentionally get drawn into this pool of negativity.
 Empathizing with other people, we usually get carried away.
 The takeaway is: recognize that gossiping is a bad habit and check yourself mindfully whenever you get an urge to engage in one.

 Learn to realize the situation and excuse yourself from any opportunity to engage in self-destructive behavior.

 #8 – Spend More Time in Nature

-Nature nourishes and healing us.
+Nature nourishes and heals us.
 When we spend time in nature, healing happens automatically.
 It exists to support life and its processes and has a profound effect on our body and mind.

 It doesn’t mean that you have to take exotic vacations or go to expensive retreats (although there’s nothing wrong with that).
-It can someone simple as going for a stroll in a nearby park.
+It can be something as simple as going for a stroll in a nearby park.

 Be sure to keep your phone on silent so that you make the most out of it.
 Don’t allow distractions to disturb you.

-Most of us make this mistake of carrying our smartphones everywhere.
+Most of us make the mistake of carrying our smartphones everywhere.
 One call from the workplace and the entire time gets wasted.
 You’re out there physically, but your mind is engaged somewhere else.